tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 * [API reference tutorial](docapis_api_reference_tutorial_overview.html)
 * [The Good Docs Project](https://thegooddocsproject.dev/)

-Note that you should avoid just lightly editing content that someone gives you, without assessing it on a deeper level.
 Engineers and other product team members almost invariably have some product information on a wiki, but this information often needs to be reworked, sometimes from scratch.
+Avoid just lightly editing content that someone gives you, without assessing it on a deeper level.

-Your first step is to get the product or code working (to some extent) yourself.
-This testing will usually help you identify information gaps and other problems in existing material.
+One of your first steps is usually to get the product or code working (to some extent) yourself.
+This testing will usually help you understand the product and identify information gaps in the existing material.
 See [Testing your docs](testingdocs_overview.html) for more details here.

 Push for [sample apps](docapis_sample_apps.html) or [sample code](docapis_codesamples_bestpractices) (often from a QA team) in order to test the code.
-Also, recognize that clarifying these gaps is a primary value we add as technical communicators to the information process.
-If you don't understand something on a wiki that engineers wrote, find out whether your audience will understand it (often by asking field engineers or support teams).
+Also, recognize that clarifying these information gaps is a primary value we add as technical communicators to the information process.
+If you don't understand something on a wiki that engineers wrote, find out whether your audience will understand it (often by asking field engineers or support teams to represent the customer's point of view).

 ## 9. Follow a review process for your docs {#follow_review_process}

 It can be tempting to prematurely consider docs done when an engineer gives you his or her stamp of approval.
-That is only the first phase of review.
+However, engineering approval is only part of the review.
 In general, as you develop content, follow these five stages of review:

-1. Review with the doc team
+1. Review with the doc team (e.g., yourself)
-2. Review with the product team
+2. Review with the product team (e.g., engineers, PMs)
-3. Review with field engineers and support group
+3. Review with field engineers and support group (e.g., solutions architects, evangelists, field engineers, support engineers)
-4. Review with your Legal group
+4. Review with your Legal group (e.g., lawyers)
-5. Review with early release partners
+5. Review with early release partners (e.g., beta partners)

 The general pattern is to increase the circle of reviewers wider and wider with each iteration.
 It doesn't make sense to blast everyone with the first draft.
 Instead, before you invite a larger number of reviewers (field engineers, support, other stakeholders), you want the draft to have at least been vetted by you and the product team first.
+Also, before you push content through your legal process, make sure it's not still changing.

-I expand on the review process in more detail in another tutorial.
+I'll expand on the review process in more detail in another tutorial.

 ## 10. Create a code review for your changes {#code_review_for_changes}